grafana/grafana/docs/sources/alerting/fundamentals/alert-rules/_index.md

 ### Multi-dimensional alerts

-Grafana managed alerts support multi-dimensional alerting.
+Grafana-managed alerting supports multi-dimensional alerting.
 Each alert rule can create multiple alert instances.
 This is exceptionally powerful if you are observing multiple series in a single expression.

 Consider the following PromQL expression: